 Personally, I couldn’t wait to try it, but it is definitely not for everyone.
 The following are definitely not reasons to buy the Launch:

-To indulge your favorite (unusual) fantasy: The idea of using a masturbator which syncs with a video (or VR goggles) seems like the stuff of sci-fi – just one step away from a realistic and compliant humanoid sex robot.
+To indulge your favorite (unusual) fantasy: The idea of using a masturbator which syncs with a video (or VR goggles) seems like the stuff of sci-fi – just one step away from a realistic and compliant humanoid sex robot (learn more about Sex with Robots).
 If I’m honest, it is an amazing experience and one well worth trying out, but it’s not yet ready to indulge every fantasy.
 There is a limited range of videos available so if your tastes are somewhat out of the ordinary then you might not be able to find what you are looking for.
 Having said that, the selection is growing fast and, as more companies jump on board and more devices come on the market, I am sure that the variety will grow immeasurably.

 To complement your first Fleshlight: If you’re completely new to using masturbation sleeves then I’d suggest starting small.
 The Launch is quite aggressive in its action and if you find that the sleeve you’ve chosen doesn’t suit you then you might not enjoy the experience at all.
 I have a large collection of Fleshlights but I wouldn’t use them all with the Launch, so choose carefully.
-You can read more about the recommended sleeves in the Complete Guide to Fleshlights.
+Learn more about how to choose the best Fleshlight sleeve.

 Price: The Fleshlight Launch is not cheap.
 At just under $200 is it definitely an investment and if it is not going to deliver what you need then it might be worth holding off.
 But don’t let the price put you off; as a fan of Fleshlight masturbator sleeves I thought it was worth every penny and a welcome addition to my Fleshlight collection.